Do I like wearing sunscreen? No.

 Chemical sunscreens have more flexibility in their formulation, which allows them to be lightweight and have the ability to address several skin types — for instance, Supergoop Unseen Sunscreen SPF 40 is a chemical sunscreen that dries down matte and works brilliantly for oily skin, while the Sol de Janeiro Bum Bum Sol Oil Sunscreen SPF 30 is packed with moisturising ingredients like cupuaçu butter, açaí oil and coconut oil, which makes it perfect for dry skin.

 Chemical sunscreens can trigger skin reactions

-If you’ve ever felt your eyes sting after using a sunscreen, it’s more likely due to a chemical filter.
-Similarly, chemical sunscreens are more likely to trigger unwelcome skin reactions like contact dermatitis and photosensitivity, since multiple active ingredients have to be combined to get broad spectrum coverage.
+If you’ve ever felt your eyes sting after using a sunscreen, it’s likely due to a chemical filter.
+Similarly, chemical sunscreens are more likely to trigger skin reactions like contact dermatitis and photosensitivity, since multiple active ingredients have been combined to get broad spectrum coverage.

 Another big one: People with rosacea-prone skin have increased chances of a flare-up with chemical sunscreens as they change UV rays into heat, which can exacerbate flushing.

 On the other hand, zinc oxide is also an anti-irritant and skin protectant, and is commonly used in sensitive skin care lines.
 In fact, Neutrogena’s Sheer Zinc Sunscreen Lotion SPF 50 even has the National Eczema Association’s stamp of approval.